The Standells: Dirty Water

-In 1965, the group – Dodd, Tamblyn, Valentino and Lane – signed with Capitol Records' label Tower, teaming up with producer Ed Cobb.
+In 1965, the group–Dodd, Tamblyn, Valentino and Lane–signed with Capitol Records' label Tower Records, teaming with producer Ed Cobb.
 Cobb wrote the group's most popular song, "Dirty Water", which the band recorded in late 1965.
-The song's references to the city of Boston are owed to Cobb's experiences with a mugger in Boston.
-The song also makes reference to the Boston Strangler and the dorm curfews for college women in those days.
+The song's references to Boston are owed to Cobb's experiences with a mugger in Boston.
+The song also makes reference to the Boston Strangler and dorm curfews for college women in those days.

-"Dirty Water" reached No. 11 on the Billboard charts on July 9 - 16, 1966, No. 8 on the Cashbox charts on July 9 - 16, 1966, and No. 1 on the Record World charts.
+"Dirty Water" reached No. 11 on the Billboard charts for the week July 9-16, 1966, No. 8 on the Cashbox charts on July 9-16, 1966, and No. 1 on the Record World charts.
 "Dirty Water" was on the WLS playlist for eighteen total weeks, just ahead of "California Dreamin'" by a week, for most weeks on that playlist during the 1960s.
 Though the song is credited solely to Cobb, band members Dodd, Valentino and Tamblyn have claimed substantial material-of-fact song composition copyright contributions to it as well as contributing to its arrangement.
-Tamblyn has stated that Cobb's version was a "standard blues song", adding: "We took the song with the condition that we could arrange in any way we want; we added the guitar riff into it and all of the wonderful vocal asides like, 'I'm gonna tell you a story, It's all about my town, I'm going to tell you a big fat story'...that was all written by us."
+Tamblyn has said that Cobb's version was a "standard blues song", adding: "We took the song with the condition that we could arrange in any way we want; we added the guitar riff into it and all of the wonderful vocal asides like, 'I'm gonna tell you a story, It's all about my town, I'm going to tell you a big fat story'... that was all written by us."

 According to critic Richie Unterberger,"Dirty Water" [was] an archetypal garage rock hit with its Stones-ish riff, lecherous vocal, and combination of raunchy guitar and organ.
 While they never again reached the Top 40, they cut a number of strong, similar tunes in the 1966–1967 era that have belatedly been recognized as 1960s punk classics.
 "Garage rock" may not have been a really accurate term for them in the first place, as the production on their best material was full and polished, with some imaginative touches of period psychedelia and pop.
 "Dirty Water" is listed in the Rock and Roll Hall of Fame's "500 Songs that Shaped Rock and Roll."

 Dodd briefly left the Standells in early 1966, and was replaced by Dewey Martin, who became a member of Buffalo Springfield.
 Dodd returned to the group a few months later, as the "Dirty Water" song began to climb the charts.
 The band recorded additional songs for their first full studio album Dirty Water in April 1966.
 Another popular track on the album was "Sometimes Good Guys Don't Wear White", which would later be recorded by Washington, D.C. hardcore band Minor Threat, New York City punk band The Cramps, and Swedish garage band The Nomads.